After a mastectomy the majority of women choose breast reconstruction in order to restore body shape, symmetry & their sense of femininity.

 Autologous Breast Reconstruction

 The main advantage of autologous breast reconstruction is that the breast looks and feels very much like a natural breast.
-The surgery itself is more technically demanding and therefore longer (about six to eight hours) and recovery will take longer as well (typically four to six weeks).
+The surgery itself is more technically demanding and therefore longer (about 6-8 hours) and recovery will take longer as well (typically 4 – 6 weeks).

-Autologous breast reconstruction procedures are categorised according to the blood vessels supplying the donor tissue or the site from where the donor tissue is harvested from;
+Autologous breast reconstruction options are named according to the blood vessels supplying the donor tissue or the site from where the donor tissue is harvested from;

 This is the most common autologous breast reconstruction method, in which skin and fat from the lower half of the abdomen is used to reconstruct the breast mound.
 Microsurgery is used to connect the blood vessels in the donor tissue to blood vessels at the chest or armpit.
-The soft consistency of the abdominal skin and fat, is ideal for recreating a breast.
-The skin and fat removed from the abdomen is the same tissue that would be removed with a tummy-tuck, and many women find the idea of a simultaneous breast reconstruction and tummy tuck attractive.
+The soft consistency of the abdominal skin and fat is ideal for recreating a breast.
+The skin and fat removed from the abdomen is the same tissue that would be removed with a tummy-tuck, and many women are attracted the to idea of breast reconstruction and tummy tuck at the same time.